Stunning SFPD bodycam video shows DePape's violent assault of Paul Pelosi

 Along with the body cam video, the release of evidence included the 911 call, home security footage, and a portion of an interview conducted with DePape.

-The video shows police approaching the home and knocking on the front door.
+The police body camera video shows officers approaching the home and knocking on the front door.
 After a few seconds, the front door opens, revealing Pelosi standing alongside DePape.
 Both are holding onto a hammer, and DePape is gripping Pelosi's wrist.

 The police exchange a few words with the men, and officers order DePape to drop the hammer.